ToniWonKanobi/theoveranalyzed.net/posts/brokenlinks.md

 Title: Broken Links
 Date: 2016-01-16 16:21
-Description: This is the page I've dedicated to broken links that I just cannot seem to redirect.
+Description: This is the page I've dedicated to broken links that I just cannot seem to redirect
+BodyClass: page

 Despite my best efforts, several of my posts since TheOverAnalyzed was on Squarespace were simply not redirectable.[^1]